BVI Economic Substance

 (Companies and Limited Partnerships) Act 2018

-On 19 December 2018, the BVI government passed final legislation, entitled the “Economic Substance (Companies and Limited Partnerships) Act 2018” (Act) that introduces increased substance requirements for certain BVI-resident legal entities.
-Guidance notes also are expected to be released in due course.
+On December 19, 2018, the BVI government enacted the “Economic Substance (Companies and Limited Partnerships) Act 2018” (the Act), which establishes enhanced substance criteria for specific BVI-resident legal entities.
+Guidance notes are anticipated to be released at a later date.

-The legislation is being introduced in response to concerns expressed by the Council of the European Union (EU) about the absence of clear general legal substance requirements for entities doing business in and through the BVI.
-The legislation reinforces BVI’s commitment to meet the requirements imposed by the EU Code of Conduct Group on jurisdictions that currently appear on the EU’s “grey list” as a result of these concerns.
-BVI and other grey list jurisdictions were provided with a deadline of 31 December 2018 for passage of domestic economic substance legislation.
+This legislation is a response to concerns raised by the European Union (EU) Council about the absence of clear general legal substance requirements for entities conducting business in and through the BVI.
+The Act reaffirms the BVI’s commitment to meeting the requirements set by the EU Code of Conduct Group for jurisdictions listed on the EU’s “grey list” due to these concerns.
+The BVI, along with other grey list jurisdictions, was given until December 31, 2018, to pass domestic economic substance laws.

 Economic substance requirements

-A non-resident company or LP is a company or LP that is resident for tax purposes in a jurisdiction outside of the BVI (provided the jurisdiction of tax residence is not on Annex 1 to the EU list of non-cooperative jurisdictions for tax purposes).
+A non-resident company or limited partnership is one that is considered tax-resident in a jurisdiction outside the BVI, provided that jurisdiction is not on Annex 1 of the EU list of non-cooperative jurisdictions for tax purposes.

 Banking business